mtnrabi/firebolt-assignment/README.md

                                 l_extendedprice < origin.l_extendedprice);
 ```

-The problem with this statement is that it doesn't return the first row (which the next_l_partkey should be null).
+The problem with this statement is that it doesn't return the first row (where the next_l_partkey is null).

 To solve this, I've added another statement to handle this case and unioned them together for the **final query** to achieve the same result without using window functions: